-G. Obligations of Assignees and Successors.
+G. Obligations of Property Owner, Successors and Assignees.

-- 1. The project Applicant and the property owner, if different from the project Applicant, and their successors and assignees shall comply with the approved Major Landscape Package and the provisions of Rule 142.1.
-This condition shall be recorded on the title of the property via a "Notice and Deed Restriction Regarding Limitation on Use of Water on a Property." - 2.
-All required landscaping shall be maintained for the life of the project in healthy condition, free from disease, pests, weeds, and trash. - 3.
+- 1. All required landscaping and the Irrigation System shall be reasonably maintained for the life of the project to ensure water use efficiency.
+Information about how to maintain the project shall be provided in the Landscape and Irrigation Maintenance Schedule. - 2.
 Plants lost due to disease, destruction, or lifecycle shall be replaced and shall comply with all adopted standards for size, species, and irrigation.
 Replacement with different species is acceptable without amendment to the approved Major Landscape Package provided that the Plant Water Use Factor is lower or remains the same as that which was previously approved.
 Modifications to landscaping that would result in higher water use than approved in the Major Landscape Package shall require a new or amended Water Permit.

 - H. Landscape Design Plans for Major Landscapes.
 For the efficient use of water, Landscape Design Plans for Major Landscape Projects shall meet all the requirements listed in this section and in the Landscape Manual.
 The Landscape Design Plan shall be signed by a licensed Landscape Architect, a licensed Landscape Contractor, or any other person authorized to design a landscape. - 1.
 The Landscape Design Plan shall include grading design that minimizes soil erosion, Runoff, and Water Waste. - 2.
 Landscape Design Plan Minimum Requirements. - a.
 Hydrozone areas shall be designated on the Landscape Design Plan by number, letter, or other designation; - b.
 Identify each Hydrozone as low, moderate, high water, or mixed water use.
 Temporarily irrigated areas of the landscape shall be included in the low water use Hydrozone for the Water Budget calculation; - c.
 Identify Recreational Areas; - d.
 Identify areas permanently and solely dedicated to edible plants; - e.
 Identify areas irrigated with Recycled Water; - f.
 Identify type of Mulch and application depth; - g.
 Identify soil amendments, type and quantity; - h.
 Identify type and surface area of Water Features; - i.
-Identify Hardscapes (Pervious and non-pervious); - j.
-Identify location, installation details, and 24-hour retention or infiltration capacity of any applicable storm water best management practices that encourage on-site retention and infiltration of storm water.
-Project Applicant shall refer to the Jurisdiction, wastewater processor and/or regional Water Quality Control Board for information on any applicable storm water technical requirements.
+Identify hardscapes (Pervious and non-pervious); - j.
+Identify location, installation details, and 24-hour retention or infiltration capacity of any applicable storm water Best Management Practices that encourage on-Site retention and infiltration of storm water.
+Project Applicant shall refer to the Jurisdiction, waste water processor and/or Regional Water Ouality Control Board for information on any applicable storm water technical requirements.
 Storm water Best Management Practices are encouraged in the Landscape Design Plan;